 Section 12.0

-Consistent with the Chilmark Zoning Bylaws and Master Plan and with the ongoing studies of Squibnocket Pond and its watershed, the Squibnocket Pond District is created in order to protect the waters, tributaries, groundwater and land abutting Squibnocket Pond.
+Consistent with the Chilmark Zoning Bylaws and Master Plan and with the ongoing studies of Squibnocket Pond and its watershed, the Squibnocket Pond District is created in order to protect the waters, tributaries, groundwater and watershed of Squibnocket Pond.
 The District is created with special concern for preservation of the unspoiled nature of the Pond and adjacent coastal areas, and for the fragile ecology of the area, including fisheries, wildlife, vistas and historical and archeological resources.
 Regulations within this bylaw are intended to strengthen, reinforce and enlarge the "Intent" of the regulations for Districts of Critical Planning Concern as defined in Article 11, Section 11.5 of the Chilmark Zoning Bylaws.

-The regulations for this District are supplementary to those of the underlying District VI.
+The regulations for this District are supplementary to those of the underlying District VI (see Article 4).
 If there is a conflict between regulations, the more restrictive shall apply.
-As stated in Section 4.0, all uses not specifically permitted shall be prohibited.
+As stated in Section 4.0, all uses not specifically permitted under the Bylaws or by Special Permit shall be prohibited.

 BOUNDARIES